Metal Roofs 101

 Steel roofing products are coated with either zinc (galvanized) or a mixture of aluminum and zinc (galvalume or zincalume).
 Of the two, galvalume offers the longer service.
 The coatings are offered in several thicknesses—the thicker the coating the longer the service, and the higher the cost.

-The Metal Roofing Association (MRA) recommends a galvanizing thickness level of at least G-90 for residential applications and an AZ-50 or AZ-55 designation for galvalume coatings.
+The Metal Roofing Alliance (MRA) recommends a galvanizing thickness level of at least G-90 for residential applications and an AZ-50 or AZ-55 designation for galvalume coatings.
 In areas by the sea, opt for an aluminum-based panel.
 Paint finishes vary in quality, as well.
 An inferior coating may fade or chalk.
 Some manufacturers participate in a certification process developed by the MRA.
 Standard certified products may be used in most areas.
 In areas with high exposure to UV light, opt for a premium certified paint coating.

 Metal roofing products can be stamped into many shapes and are typically installed as interlocking panels with hidden fasteners.
 Viewed from a distance, they offer fairly convincing renditions of shingles and tiles.
 Some ‘stone-coated’ products receive an acrylic coating, in which stone granules are embedded.
 These offer a less metallic look.